lionell/labs/parallel_prog/README.md

 Let's run `omp` binary on some dataset:

 ```(shell)
+$ omp
+    --dataset /path/to/dataset
-$ omp --dataset /path/to/dataset --output /path/to/output
+    --output /path/to/output
 ```

 ### Toolset

 There are also `generate_dataset` tool provided to create random graph.
 It's able to create pretty huge graphs, because it's using only O(n) amount of RAM memory.
-This is how to use it.
+This is how to use it:

 ```(shell)
 $ generate_dataset \